 Enterprise Products Partners (EPD) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from EPD as it approaches its next earnings report date.
-The company is expected to report EPS of $0.45, down 18.18% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.83 billion, down 17.43% from the year-ago period.
+In that report, analysts expect EPD to post earnings of $0.45 per share.
+This would mark a year-over-year decline of 18.18%.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.83 billion, down 17.43% from the prior-year quarter.

-EPD's full-year Zacks Consensus Estimates are calling for earnings of $2.02 per share and revenue of $29.75 billion.
-These results would represent year-over-year changes of -6.05% and -9.28%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.02 per share and revenue of $29.75 billion, which would represent changes of -6.05% and -9.28%, respectively, from the prior year.

 Investors should also note any recent changes to analyst estimates for EPD.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.07% higher.
-EPD is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.54% higher.
+EPD is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note EPD's current valuation metrics, including its Forward P/E ratio of 9.65.
-Its industry sports an average Forward P/E of 9.65, so we one might conclude that EPD is trading at a no noticeable deviation comparatively.
+Valuation is also important, so investors should note that EPD has a Forward P/E ratio of 9 right now.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 9.

 Click to get this free report